This post contains affiliate links. For more information, please read our disclosure policy.

 Hochosterwitz Castle is really a worth to be seen in a lifetime.
 Sitting over a limestone rock in Carinthia state, the castle has uninterrupted views of the terrain.

 On a clear day, you can spot the castle miles away.
-It is known to be one of the most amazing and famous castle in Austria.
+It is known to be one of the most amazing and famous castles in Austria.

 Visitors have to pass through 14 gates to enter this 9th-century castle when it is open to the public.
 This impressive castle in Austria is located on 172m high Dolomite rock situated around the east of Sankt Veit an der Glan town near Sankt Georgen am Längsee.